yfuna/cl-test-more/README.markdown

 * need to load just one file
 * test with just simple functions
-* report results with "Test Anything Protocol" format
+* report results in "Test Anything Protocol" format

 ## Synopsis